-Today I’m putting a spin on what’s used most commonly in savory recipes and making it a sweet treat.
+Today I’m putting a spin on what’s used most commonly in savory recipes and making it into a sweet treat.
 This is my Farro With Cranberries, Pineapple, And Pistachios.

 Prep Time: 5 minutes